giakou4/u-net/README.md

 * ReLU

-At the final layer a 1x1 convolution is used to map each 64-component feature vector to the desired number of classes. total the network has 23 convolutional layers.
+At the final layer a ```1x1``` convolution is used to map each 64-component feature vector to the desired number of classes.
+In total the network has 23 convolutional layers.